petr-kalinin/progtexts2/python_basics_en/5_float.rst

 Choosing ``eps``
 ~~~~~~~~~~~~~~~~

-Choosing ``eps`` is quite a non—trivial problem, and it even might not
+Choosing ``eps`` is quite a non-trivial problem, and it even might not
 have a correct solution at all.
 We need to choose an ``eps`` that meets
 the two following criteria: if two numbers should be equal (but differ
 due to errors), then their difference must be much less than ``eps``,